 Charging an electric car is more straightforward than you’d think, and it’s getting easier all the time.
 It still takes a little planning compared to a traditional internal combustion engined machine, particularly on longer journeys, but as the charging network grows and the battery range of cars increases, you're less and less likely to be caught short.

 There are three main ways to charge your EV - at home, at work or using a public charging point either at the roadside or a service station.
 And of course if you run a Tesla, then there’s the firm’s dedicated Supercharger network that encompasses over 800 sites, from motorway services to numerous hotel and shopping centres.
 Finding any of these chargers is fairly straightforward, with most EVs featuring sat-nav with sites plotted on, plus mobile phone apps such as ZapMap showing you where they are and who runs them.
-BP Chargemaster, Polar, Ecotricity and Ionity are some of the best known providers.
+BP Pulse, Polar, Ecotricity and Ionity are some of the best known providers.
 NewMotion is a new arrival to the market that uses a card or an app to access over 3,000 charging points over 17 different networks across the UK, including Shell Recharge and Ionity rapid chargers.
 You can also use the service across Europe, increasing your available chargers to more than 180,000.

 Public charging stations offer a range of ways to pay, often via a special card or payment app on your phone.
 That said, many chargers increasingly feature contactless technology, meaning you can pay with an ordinary debit or credit card.
 Legislation has been also enforced to allow "Ad-hoc access" without the need to pay a membership fee, or enter a long-term financial commitment, before being able to charge.

 Ultimately, where and when you charge depends on how and where you use the car.
 However, if an EV fits in with your lifestyle it’s likely that most of your charging will be done at home overnight, with only short top-ups at public charging points when you’re out and about.